Lou Bonnevie: Career

 In 1984 she launched her musical career via a music concert held that year, Next in Line.

 Bonnevie has had hundreds of live shows, performing with the top Filipino artists and backed up by seasoned musicians both from the mainstream and alternative scenes.

 Venues vary from the hotel ballrooms and concert halls creating “concept shows” and theatrical rock concerts" with multimedia productions to "jamming sessions" and "unplugged productions" in top rock clubs.
 Her repertoire consists of her originals plus re arrangements and adaptations of "soul", "rock & roll", "folk & blues" classics essayed in pop genre.

 Music has taken her all over the Philippines and abroad – She has toured with Gary Valenciano in the US and has done her own major shows in the Middle East (Bahrain, Dubai and Al-ain), Singapore and Japan.
 Lately, she toured several Asian countries in connection with her “Only Human “ album promotions.

-In 25 years, Bonnevie has earned six major studio albums and one live album including 3 international releases, 3 Kareoke releases and 3 compilation releases.
+In 25 years, Bonnevie has recorded six major studio albums and one live album including 3 international releases, 3 Kareoke releases and 3 compilation releases.
 In 1984, she released her self-titled album Lou Bonnevie, produced and released by WEA Records.
 It spawned four hit songs—the fast tracks “I’m Every Girl” and "Rockin’ The Beat" and the rock ballads "What a Fool I Am” and "I Need Your Love."

 Her follow-up My World from WEA Records was released in 1986 and produced the nationwide hit song "Love Me Tonight" and the classic Tagalog ditty, ”Lagi Lagi Na Lang”.

 In the 1980s Bonnevie endorsed 7-up's version of "7up the difference is clear" with Kim Cranes' worldwide hit "Bette Davis Eyes" tune.

 In 1985, she appeared in her first regular noontime show, “Eto Yun Ang Galing” as a HOST.

 In 1986, she debuted in her first comic acting shows in “Eh Kasi Babae” (with actor Michael De Mesa) and “Plaza 21 “ (with top comedian Dolphy) paving the way to her regular TV Musical show in Kuh ledesma’s “Star Café” until 1987.

 In 1992, Bonnevie together with husband/artist/music director Toto Gentica formed their own production house, Dimitri Productions (named after son Mikael Dimitri).